Gt61374641/AI-FOR-SD-coursework2-/README.md

 Reproduced the original paper's Attention U-Net model using PyTorch (converted from TensorFlow/Keras) on the **Amazon 4-band deforestation dataset**.
 The original paper focused on detecting deforestation in the Brazilian Amazon rainforest using multi-spectral satellite imagery (R, G, B, NIR bands).

 ### 2. Contextual Adaptation
 Extended the Attention U-Net model to the **DeepGlobe Land Cover dataset** for binary forest segmentation.
-DeepGlobe provides high-resolution satellite imagery covering diverse global regions, including rural areas in Southeast Asia where forest monitoring is critical for sustainable development.
+DeepGlobe provides high-resolution satellite imagery covering diverse global regions, including **rural areas in Southeast Asia, Africa, and other developing regions** where forest monitoring is critical for sustainable development.
 This extension demonstrates the model's applicability to different geographical contexts beyond the Amazon.

 ### Implemented Models (Baseline)
 All five models from the original paper were implemented and trained: